Our favorite home weather stations make your smartphone’s app obsolete

 Why we picked the Bloomsky Sky2 + Storm:

 Bloomsky is one of those gadgets we’re surprised that no one thought of before.
-On its own, it takes a photo of the sky every three to eight minutes, as well as a picture any time it’s built-in rain sensor detects rain.
+On its own, it takes a photo of the sky every three to eight minutes, as well as a picture any time its built-in rain sensor detects rain.
 These pictures are taken from 30 minutes before sunrise to 30 minutes after sunset, and then automatically stitched together to create stunning time lapses.
-No power is needed: The Sky2 runs completely on solar power.
+No power is needed.
+The Sky2 runs completely on solar power.

-By itself, the camera only records temperature, humidity, and pressure continuously.
-You’ll want to spend the extra $140 to get the Storm add-on, which also runs on solar power and adds wind speed and direction, and UV exposure.
+By itself the camera only records temperature, humidity, and pressure continuously.
+You’ll want to spend the extra $140, though, and get the Storm add on, which also runs on solar power and adds wind speed and direction and UV exposure.

 Imagery and data from your Bloomsky station is uploaded to the Bloomsky Map, where you can browse through the thousands of cameras already on the network.
-We generally had a good experience with our test unit (which is still active), and installation was easy, although the Wi-Fi connectivity was a bit weak.
+We generally had a good experience with our test unit (which is still active), and installation was easy – although the Wi-Fi connectivity was a bit weak.

 We did experience some issues with temperature, especially in direct sunlight.
-Temperatures spiked more than 6-7 degrees above the actual temperature during these times, which means you’ll need to really think long and hard about where you’ll place the station.
+Temperatures spiked more than 6-7 degrees above the actual temperature during these times, which means you’ll need to think long and hard about where you’ll place the station.
 The Storm generally performs well, but is certainly nowhere near as accurate as top of the line stations.

-Another negative is the price: At $300, it’s quite a bit for what some might consider a glorified webcam.
-Add the Storm in to complete it, and it’s the most expensive station in our list, but if you’re a sky watcher, the combination of a webcam and weather station is attractive.
+Another negative is the price.
+At $300, it’s quite a bit for what some might consider a glorified webcam.
+Add the Storm in to complete it, and it’s the most expensive station in our list.

 AcuRite 00589 3-in-1 Weather Station